gardusig/road2senior/preparation/behavioral.md

-# Summary

-This guide provides a structured approach to creating and presenting personal stories for job interviews using the STAR method.
-The goal is to help you craft compelling narratives that highlight your skills, experiences, and accomplishments in a way that resonates with interviewers.

 ## General Guidance

 - **Avoid Being Overly Technical**: Focus on the impact of your actions and decisions rather than getting lost in technical jargon.